Chaldean Catholic Church: Hierarchy

-The current Patriarch is Louis Raphaël I Sako, elected in January 2013.
+The current Patriarch is Paul III Nona.
+The seat became vacant after the resignation of Louis Raphaël I Sako in March 2026.
 In October 2007, his predecessor, Emmanuel III Delly became the first Chaldean Catholic patriarch to be elevated to the rank of Cardinal within the Catholic Church.

-The present Chaldean episcopate (January 2014) is as follows:
+The present Chaldean episcopate (24 hierarchs as of April 12, 2026) is as follows: